HangarMC/HangarAuth/README.md

 ## Initial setup

 You need to create a `hydra` and `kratos` databases in your cockroach db.
-IntelliJs DB integration can help you here.
+IntelliJ's DB integration can help you here.

 You also need to create a hydra client for communication with hangar: